cariad/rebelbase/docs/create.md

-# Creating a new numeric base
+# Creating a new base

 ## A basic base

-To create a new numeric base, extend `Number` and add a `digits` class method that returns the digits of the base in ascending value order.
+To create a new numeric base, extend the [`Number` class](./number.md) and implement the abstract `digits` class method to return the digits of the base in ascending value order.

-For example, the base 4 system looks like this:
+For example, a base 4 system would look something like this:

 ```python
 from rebelbase import Number